Last week, I talked about why you shouldn’t self-publish a young children’s book. I gave 5 reality-check tips. You can check that article out here:

 There are lots of reasons people may want to write a children’s book and not expect it to be more than they intended.

 Whatever your purpose, if you’re going to write and publish a children’s book or any book for that matter, please create a quality product.
-Don’t add to the inferior books that are being self-published.
+Don’t add to the inferior self-published books already out there.
 Publish a book you’ll be proud of.

 Upper middle grade and young adult stories don’t usually include illustrations, although the upper middle grade might have a sketch at the beginning of each chapter.
 Because of this, they’re less expensive to self-publish.

-As with any type of book, you do want a quality book cover and back cover.
+As with any book, you want a quality book cover and back cover.
 And, you want the interior design done right.
 You can get this done with self-publishing services.

 Helpful sites to get your story published: